getmanfred/dev-story-scraper/README.md

 ![Code organization](doc/assets/code-organization.png)

-The scraping process is designed to follow the MAC JSON schema structure.
-So each "large" sub-document at the JSON Schema will have its own parser class.
+The scraping process is designed to follow the MAC JSON schema structure independently from the position at the Stack Overflows HTML.
+So each "large" sub-document at the JSON Schema usually have its own parser class.

 The `index.ts` file contains the handler that launches the Lambda function, and it is in charge of the bootstraping process.

 The `DevStoryDownloader` and `Geocoder` are created at the beginning so we can inject a mock for test purposes, avoiding overusing the Stack Overflow or Google's systems, this also prevents false red tests.
+We could use the dependency injection in better ways, but for a project that is going to be used for a few days and discarded it doesn't worth the price.

 ### Tasks

 * `yarn install`: Installs all the required dependencies
 * `yarn test`: Launches the test suite
-* `yarn test:local`: Executes the complete process in local using the actual bootstraping.
+* `yarn test:local <username>`: Executes the complete process in local using the actual bootstraping.
 * `yarn build`: Transpilation process from TS to JS

 ## Deployment